nickgros/synapse-web-monorepo/apps/SageAccountWeb/README.md

 ## This project is code for OneSage user account portal.

-_Production_ branch is automatically deployed to https://accounts.sagebionetworks.org
+`main` branch is automatically deployed to https://staging.accounts.sagebionetworks.org

-_Staging_ branch is automatically deployed to https://staging.accounts.sagebionetworks.org
+`SageAccountWeb-production` branch is automatically deployed to https://accounts.sagebionetworks.org

 ## How do I add my app to OneSage?